Skip to content

 Consent

-An individual’s consent to process their personal data must be ‘freely given, specific and informed’.
+An individual’s consent to process their personal data must be freely given, clear and require a positive action to opt-in.
 Consent must be based on the individual’s clear understanding of what the data is being used for, who it will be shared with, how long it will be kept for (see ‘fair processing notice’).
 It is important to note that while an organisation must have a valid reason for processing personal data, this may not necessarily always involve the direct consent of the individual it relates to.

 Data controller